Automated Workflows: Overview

 • Filters: The filters determine which findings that the system will automatically map to the workflow.

 • Scope Override Authorization: All automated workflows have a Scope Override Authorization of "Automated".
-Only the system can add or remove findings from the workflow.
+Only the system can add findings to the workflow.

 • Automation Stop Date: The system will continue to map findings until the automation stop date unless the workflow meets some additional criteria (see Stopping and Restarting Automation below).